Long-term wildfire evacuees face holidays away from home

 “My husband has the feeling, `Why aren’t they letting us back in?’ but they’ve got hot spots up there and if we get more Santa Ana winds, we’re going to be back to square one,” Sawyer said.
 “I’m not sure we’re out of the woods.”

-The Sawyers are among thousands of frustrated evacuees who’ve been away from home for days and weeks, living out of hotels or evacuation shelters, or staying with friends or family.
+The Sawyers are among thousands of frustrated evacuees who’ve been away from home for days or weeks, living out of hotels or evacuation shelters, or staying with friends or family.
 Some have no home to go back to while others are just hoping theirs survive.

-The Sawyers were planning a big family Christmas with their sons, who each are married and have a daughter, and live in Los Angeles and Amherst, Massachusetts, respectively.
+The Sawyers were planning a big family Christmas with their sons, who each are married and have a daughter, and live in Los Angeles and Amherst, Massachusetts.

 If their home doesn’t make it, or if a mandatory evacuation remains in place come Christmas, Sawyer said the family will make do in Los Angeles.
 Her son’s home can accommodate her other son’s family, but Sawyer and her husband would have to stay in a hotel.